- East Sussex

 The Parish has a Church Hall near St Mary's Church.
 Please click to see St Mary's Church Hall page.

-FREE?
+GLUTEN FREE?
 If you are gluten intolerant and wish to receive a gluten free wafer at communion, cards, which you can take to the altar rail to indicate your preference, are available in all three churches.
 Please ask a sidesman for a card.

 If you wish to see the contents of the latest pew sheet then please select the four-fold booklet: Pew Sheet